-IX.
+VII.
 Miscellaneous

-9.1 This Agreement shall in all respects be governed by and construed in accordance with the laws of the State of New York without giving effect to principles of conflicts of laws.
-The parties agree that all controversies which may arise in connection with any transaction contemplated by this Agreement or the construction, performance or breach of this Agreement shall be determined by arbitration, to be held on an alternating basis in the City of New York, State of New York and the City of Houston, State of Texas, unless otherwise agreed to by the parties hereto, and in accordance with the rules then obtaining of the National Futures Association, or if no such rules are then in effect or if jurisdiction is declined, then the rules then obtaining of the American Arbitration Association; provided, however. that (a) the arbitrator(s) shall be knowledgeable in industry standards and practices and the matters giving rise to the dispute and shall be acceptable to all parties hereto, (b) the arbitrator(s) shall not have the power and authority to award punitive damages, (c) the authority of the arbitrator(s) shall be limited to construing and enforcing the terms and conditions of this Agreement as expressly set forth herein, and (d) the arbitrator(s) shall state the reasons for their award and their legal and factual conclusions underlying the award of the arbitrator(s), or a majority of them, shall be final, and judgment upon the award may be confirmed and entered in any court, state or Federal, having jurisdiction.
+7.1 This Agreement shall in all respects be governed by and construed in accordance with the laws of the State of New York without giving effect to principles of conflicts of laws.

+7.2 The parties agree that all controversies which may arise in connection with any transaction contemplated by this Agreement or the construction, performance or breach of this Agreement shall be determined by arbitration as more particularly described in the Customer Agreement.

-9.2 This Agreement constitutes the entire agreement, and supersedes all prior agreements (written or oral) between the parties with the respect to the subject matter hereof and shall not be amended, modified or assigned or altered in any manner except by a document in writing duly executed by all parties.
+7.3 This Agreement constitutes the entire agreement, and supersedes all prior agreements (written or oral) between the parties with the respect to the subject matter hereof and shall not be amended, modified or assigned or altered in any manner except by a document in writing duly executed by all parties.
 This Agreement and all rights and liabilities hereunder shall inure to the benefit of, and shall be binding upon, Creditor, Broker, Debtor and their respective executors, administrators, successors and permitted assigns.

-9.3 Each party hereto shall pay, indemnify, and hold the other parties hereto harmless from and against any and all liabilities, obligations, losses, damages, penalties, actions, judgments, suits, costs, expenses or disbursements or any kind or nature whatsoever ("Losses"), with respect to the execution, delivery, enforcement, performance and administration of this Agreement, and any other documents delivered to such parties, except such Losses. which directly result from the negligence or willful misconduct of the party seeking indemnification.
+7.4 LIMITATION OF LIABILITY.
+NO PARTY SHALL BE REQUIRED TO PAY OR BE LIABLE FOR SPECIAL, PUNITIVE, EXEMPLARY, INCIDENTAL, CONSEQUENTIAL, OR INDIRECT DAMAGES (WHETHER OR NOT ARISING FROM ITS NEGLIGENCE) TO ANY OTHER PARTY.

-9.4 If any portion of this Agreement is held to be illegal or unenforceable, then only that portion shall be void and the remainder of the Agreement shall continue in full force and effect.
+7.5 If any portion of this Agreement is held to be illegal or unenforceable, then only that portion shall be void and the remainder of the Agreement shall continue in full force and effect.